-- The Childcare Act 2006 places a statutory duty on local authorities to improve outcomes for all young children, reduce inequalities and ensure sufficient, high quality Early Years Education and childcare is available to meet projected demand. - Section 6 of the Childcare Act 2006 placed a duty on local authorities to secure sufficient childcare, so far as reasonably practicable, to enable parents/carers to access employment or training. - Section 7 places a duty on the local authorities to secure early years provision free of charge.
+- The Childcare Act 2006 places a duty on local authorities to secure sufficient (section 6), so far as reasonably practicable, to enable parents/carers to access employment or training which could lead to employment. - This act places a statutory duty on local authorities to improve outcomes for all young children, reduce inequalities and ensure high quality Early Years Education and childcare is available to meet projected demand. - Section 7 places a duty on the local authorities to secure early years provision free of charge.
 Section 12 places a duty on local authorities to publish certain information at prescribed intervals.
-Whilst Section 13 places a duty on local authorities to provide information, advice and training to childcare providers
+Whilst Section 13 places a duty on local authorities to provide information, advice and training to childcare providers - Local authorities are not expected to operate childcare provisions themselves, but they are expected to work with local private, voluntary and independent (PVI) sector providers to meet local need.